 - QUALITY: 3rd Party non-GMO certified by the IGEN program.
 Made in the USA

 - GUARANTEE: 90-Day Money-Back Guarantee!
 If you don't see results within 90 days, simply return your Biotin for a full refund of your purchase...

 A Second Winner?

-Because of the lack of binders, fillers, flow agents and the unbelievable value it provides, the second real winner is BulkSupplements Pure Biotin Powder.
+Because of the lack of binders, fillers, flow agents and the unbelievable value it provides, the second winner and the potential very best biotin supplement option is BulkSupplements Pure Biotin Powder.
 The “hassle” of dealing with powders for the uninitiated brings this biotin powder product down a tad to be the second winner instead of the sole #1 spot holder.
 Once accustomed to handling supplement powders, it becomes something you prefer because of the purity.